This post may contain affiliate links. Please see our disclosure policy.

 It’s time for easy breakfast recipes that you can make ahead to prepare for a busy week!
 This addition is in the form of these glorious apple cinnamon muffins.
 The kind that smell amazing while baking, and taste cozy with some cinnamon spice and warm apples.
 The oatmeal crumb topping seals it altogether.

 As a nutritionist, I am dedicated to making sure my kids have easy breakfasts that they enjoy (or else they won’t even touch it), and that are healthy, too!
-These apple cinnamon muffins provide a boost of fiber and made with wholesome ingredients.
+These apple cinnamon muffins are made with wholesome ingredients, provide a boost of fiber, and fit right in with the kind of quick and easy meals we rely on during busy mornings.

 How to make Apple Cinnamon Muffins